premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-Behavior Driven Development (BDD) Testing is used to test an application's behavior from the end user's standpoint.
+Behavior Driven Development (BDD) Testing is used to test an application's behaviour from the end user's standpoint.

 In BDD, test cases are written in a natural language that even non-programmers can read.